IlyaLeanovich/ilyaleanovich.github.io/index.md

 <h2 align="center">About me</h2>
 <hr>

+My name is Ilya.
 I work in accounting service.
 In parallel, I study at the Belarusian state University of Radioelectronics on the 4th course of distance learning in the specialty "programmable mobile systems".
 I have knowledge in the field of testing, took courses in software testing.
 Independently studied and continue to improve their skills on technologies such as HTML5, CSS, MySQL 8, C#, Java, JavaScript.